 Duc de Tallard and Elector of Bavaria versus Duke of Marlborough and Eugene of Savoy: A Franco-Bavarian army under Tallard and Elector awaits an attack by an Allied army under Marlborough and Eugene.
 Will a successful defence of the marshy stream and counterattack ensure victory though?
 Also known as the Battle of Second Hochstadt or Blindhem.

 Peter the Great versus Karl Rehnskjold and Charles XII: A Swedish army under Rehnskjold and Charles loses the element of surprise before it attacks a Russian army under Peter.
 Can Rehnskjold and Charles rely on the Swedish soldier’s reputation of past victories or has Peter successfully built a Russian soldier which can hold its own?

 Frederick the Great versus Charles of Lorraine: An Austrian army under Charles thinks a Prussian army under Frederick has fled after seeing their superior numbers and position.
 Where has Frederick actually lead his army and how will Charles counter?

-James Wolfe versus Marquis de Montcalm: A British army under Wolfe tries to take an impregnable fortress from a French army under Montcalm.
+James Wolfe versus Marquis de Montcalm: A British army under Wolfe tries to seize an apparently formidable fortress from a French army under Montcalm and win Canada.
 Wolfe tries many different ways to do so; will Montcalm suffer defeat to any of them?
-Includes the Battle of the Plains of Abraham.
+Also known as the Battle of Quebec.